mhueitt/Project2DFINAL/README.md

 Ghosh, D., Ghosh Dastidar, D., Roy, K. et al. Computational prediction of the molecular mechanism of statin group of drugs against SARS-CoV-2 pathogenesis.
 Sci Rep 12, 6241 (2022). https://doi.org/10.1038/s41598-022-09845-y

 Jiang, Yi et al. “RNA-dependent RNA polymerase: Structure, mechanism, and drug discovery for COVID-19.”
 Biochemical and biophysical research communications vol. 538 (2021): 47-53. doi:10.1016/j.bbrc.2020.08.116

+Lastly, the following files are needed to recapitulate the code:
+1. R Notebook
+2. fasta file: RdRp.fasta
+3. Following pdb files: 6NUR.pdb, 7B3D.pdb, 6L46.pdb, 5K5M.pdb, 5I62.pdb, and 3UQS.pdb

+All of the files have been uploaded and can be found above.